Library for the Visually and Physically Disabled

-Individuals with temporary or permanent low vision, blindness, or a physical disability that prevents reading or holding a book are eligible for the braille and talking book service.
+Individuals with temporary or permanent low vision, blindness, a physical disability or reading disability are eligible.
 Those whose physical limitations are temporary (likely to diminish with treatment or corrective surgery) are also eligible for the duration of their disability.

 The following are qualifying disabilities:

 LEGAL BLINDNESS: If vision in the better eye is 20/200 or less, or the widest diameter of visual field is no greater than 20 degrees.

 VISUAL DISABILITY: If vision is corrected but visual acuity still is not good enough to read standard print.

 PHYSICAL DISABILITY: If a physical limitation makes the holding of books and turning pages impossible or so difficult as to keep the individual from reading.

 READING DISABILITY: Organic dysfunction of sufficient severity to prevent reading material in a normal manner.

 For a more in-depth look at eligibility for this program, visit the National Library Service (NLS) eligibility webpage .

 In the case of blindness, visual disability, or physical disability, a certifying authority can include: